Privacy Tips

 Your browser is the front door to everything you do online.
 Consider switching to a browser that prioritises privacy out of the box:

-• Tor Browser — routes your traffic through multiple relays for maximum anonymity (slower, but very private)
+• Tor Browser: routes your traffic through multiple relays for maximum anonymity; slower, but very private (recommended for advanced users).

 2. Install a Content Blocker